kete/image_selector_tinymce_plugin/README.md

 You'll also need to set up JSON files for your image providers and the size you want.
 IMPORTANT!
 These are assumed to be under /javascripts/image_selector_config/ on your site.
 See https://github.com/kete/media_selector/blob/master/data/providers.json and https://github.com/kete/media_selector/blob/master/data/sizes.json for how (you'll need to adjust URLs, etc. to suit).

+## Highly Recommended

+When you configure TinyMCE, choose to use the 'inlinepopups' plugin and also dialog_type of "modal".
+I've found that IE and FireFox otherwise will not present the vertical scrollbar when you need it with image selector.

 ## Dependencies

 TinyMCE provides the plugin API that we are integrating with.